jrpotter/notebook/notes/linkers/shared.md

 %%ANKI
 Basic
 What memory-saving strategy do shared libraries allow linkers to employ?
-Back: The code and data of a single `.so` file is shared by all programs that reference it.
+Back: The code of a single `.so` file is shared by all programs that reference it.
 Reference: Bryant, Randal E., and David O'Hallaron. *Computer Systems: A Programmer's Perspective*.
 Third edition, Global edition.
 Always Learning.
 Pearson, 2016.
 <!--ID: 1741822671235-->
 END%%